kb10g/rockpaperscissors/README.md

-# rockpaperscissors
+# Rock, Paper, Scissors

-rock paper scissors with ui,
+A game of Rock, Paper, Scissors made with HTML, CSS, and JavaScript.